ori-community/wotw-docs/content/docs/seedlang/index.md

 ### Compiling plandomizers

 A compiler will be integrated into the local seedgen.
-This is already implemented in the [v5 branch](https://github.com/ori-community/wotw-seedgen/tree/v5)
+This is already implemented in the [v5 branch](https://github.com/ori-community/wotw-seedgen/tree/v5), see subcommand `plando`.

 ## UberStates